QUOTE from Dr Fung (emphasis mine):

 In North America a mild episode of diabetic hypoglycemia is sometimes termed a “low” or an “insulin reaction,” and in Europe a “hypo”, although all of these terms are occasionally used interchangeably in North America, Europe, Australia and New Zealand.
 A severe episode is sometimes also referred to as “insulin shock”….
 Hypoglycemia is a true medical emergency, which requires prompt recognition and treatment to prevent organ and brain damage. [https://en.wikipedia.org/wiki/Diabetic_hypoglycemia]

-Typical symptoms of hypoglycemia include tremor, sweating, palpitations; these are caused by the release of adrenaline (epinephrine) into the bloodstream when the body detects hypoglycemia.
+Typical symptoms of hypoglycemia include tremor, sweating, and palpitations; these are caused by the release of adrenaline (epinephrine) into the bloodstream when the body detects hypoglycemia.
 It is important to note that some diabetics do not display symptoms of hypoglycemia; this is why regular testing while fasting is important.

 I believe that if I test myself frequently, up to four times a day, I can become familiar with how my body reacts to low blood sugar levels and respond appropriately.
 I also believe that it makes sense to eat something whenever my blood sugar is within low but normal levels.
 So I may break the fast if I test blood sugar at lower than 100.
 As a type 2 diabetic, if my blood sugar is above 130 I do not need to worry about insulin shock because I do not have hypoglycemia!
 As a type 2 diabetic, my normal blood sugar levels are frequently high; fasting will lower them.